gilbertchen/duplicacy/GUIDE.md

 If the -stats option is specified, statistical information such as transfer speed, number of chunks will be displayed throughout the restore procedure.

-When the repository can have multiple storages (added by the *add* command), you can specifiy the storage to restore from by the storage name.
+When the repository can have multiple storages (added by the *add* command), you can select the storage to restore from by specifying the storage name.

 Unlike the *backup* procedure that reading the include/exclude patterns from a file, the *restore* procedure reads them from the command line.
 If the patterns can cause confusion to the command line argument parse, -- should be prepended to